 If you live in the Malvern Hills district our housing support team can help you with your personal circumstances - whether you are an owner-occupier, tenants of private or housing association properties, a landlord or looking for a home.
 Visit our Housing advice page.

-spreadsheet View support and advice services guide (30 KB) for information on organisations that can provide support.
+View support and advice services guide at the top of this page for information on organisations that can provide support.

 End Furniture Poverty alliance can also offer help with finding support for, amongst other things, local providers within the national reuse network.
 View End Furniture Poverty website

-spreadsheet View support and advice services guide (30 KB) for more information on organisations that can provide support.
+View support and advice services guide at the top of this page for more information on organisations that can provide support.

 - Foodbanks for emergency food supplies - There are a number of foodbanks in the district that are there to support anyone who might be going through a difficult time.
 Malvern Hills foodbank provides emergency three-day packs via a referral process.
 There are also foodbanks in Upton and Tenbury.
 Find your nearest foodbank on the Trussell Trust website.
 If you are near the border with Herefordshire, you can find a list of Herefordshire foodbanks on the Talk Community website.